Dealing with a clogged drain is a pretty frustrating situation to be in. You expect your drains to be clear and

-Combining other cleaning products with liquid drain cleaners, especially store-bought drain cleaners, can create a reaction.
+Combining other cleaning products with liquid drain cleaners, especially store-bought drain cleaners, can create a chemical reaction and create heat.
 Toxic fumes can seep through the sink if mixed with other cleaning products.
-This may be damaging to the health and wellbeing of your household.
+The chemical reaction may damage your household’s health and well-being.

 What can I use instead of a chemical drain cleaner?

-There are other methods of clearing a clogged drain.
+There are other methods of clearing a clogged drain or clogged sewer line.
 These steps could be better for the environment and your home.

 These are simple ways to clear drains, unblock minor clogs and garbage disposals, and you can use household items.

 Depending on what area you want to be cleared, you can effectively clear and remove a small obstruction with a good plunge.

 A flat plunger can work on sinks and bathtub drains, while a more tapered one is ideal for toilets.
-The trick is how much pressure to use, and you may need to plunge the drain a few times to work successfully.
+The trick is how much pressure to use; you may need to plunge the drain a few times to work successfully.

 Environmentally friendly cleaner

 Baking soda and vinegar are a great combination to make a home cleaner.
-It would be best to have equal parts half a cup of baking soda, vinegar and hot water.
+It would be best to have equal parts half a cup of baking soda, vinegar and hot tap water.

 This method works on the same principle of reactively breaking down oils and fats, but the soda and vinegar are not harsh on the environment or your pipes.
-You can also opt for biological drain cleaner.
-It's a non-toxic blend of natural bacteria and powerful enzymes that eats away the hair buildup, grease, food, soap scum, and other organic residues that have built up in your plumbing system.
+You can also opt for a biological drain cleaner.
+It’s a non-toxic blend of natural bacteria and powerful enzymes that eats away hair build-up, grease, food, soap scum, and other organic residues that have built up in your plumbing or septic systems.

-You can call a licensed professional plumbing team to sort out your clogged drains.
-The plumber will have the necessary equipment like a drain auger or plumbers snake.
-A snake is used down your sink to break up the obstruction sitting in your pipes.
+You can call a licensed professional plumbing team to sort out your clogged drains and other plumbing problems.
+The plumber will have the necessary equipment, like a drain auger or a plumber’s snake.
+A snake is used down your sink to break up the obstruction in your pipes.